ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 // and give it a callback function that gets called when the event is triggered. eventEmitter.on('hello', (data)=>{
     // as you can see, our callback function accepts a data parameter,
     // we'll check if the event was emitted with data and has a 'name' property.
-If so we log 'Hello name' if(data.name){
+If so we log 'Hello <name>' if(data.name){
         console.log('Hello ${data.name}');
     } else {